Heilbronn triangle problem: Definition

-The Heilbronn triangle problem concerns the placement of $n$ points within a shape in the plane, such as the unit square or the unit disk, for a given number $n$.
-Each triple of points form the three vertices of a triangle, and among these triangles, the problem concerns the smallest triangle, as measured by area.
-Different placements of points will have different smallest triangles, and the problem asks: how should $n$ points be placed to maximize the area of the smallest triangle?
+The Heilbronn triangle problem concerns the placement of $n$ points within a shape in the plane, such as the unit square or the unit disk.
+Each triple of the placed points forms a triangle, and different placements make the smallest of these triangles larger or smaller.
+The problem asks: how should the $n$ points be placed to maximize the area of the smallest triangle?

 More formally, the shape may be assumed to be a compact set $D$ in the plane, meaning that it stays within a bounded distance from the origin and that points are allowed to be placed on its boundary.
 In most work on this problem, $D$ is additionally a convex set of nonzero area.
 When three of the placed points lie on a line, they are considered as forming a degenerate triangle whose area is defined to be zero, so placements that maximize the smallest triangle will not have collinear triples of points.
 The assumption that the shape is compact implies that there exists an optimal placement of $n$ points, rather than only a sequence of placements approaching optimality.
-The number $\Delta_D(n)$ may be defined as the area of the smallest triangle in this optimal placement.
+The number $\Delta_D(n)$ may be defined as the area of the smallest triangle in such an optimal placement, that is, the largest area that the smallest triangle can be made to have.
 (Note: Roth's definition uses slightly different notation, and normalizes the area of the triangle by dividing it by the area of $D$.)

 An example is shown in the figure, with six points in a unit square.
 These six points form $\tbinom63=20$ different triangles, four of which are shaded in the figure.
-Six of these 20 triangles, with two of the shaded shapes, have area 1/8; the remaining 14 triangles have larger areas.
+Six of these 20 triangles, with two of the shaded shapes, have area 1/8, and the remaining 14 triangles have larger areas.
 This is the optimal placement of six points in a unit square: all other placements form at least one triangle with area 1/8 or smaller.
-Therefore, $\Delta_D(6)=\tfrac18$.
+Therefore, writing $\Delta_\square(n)$ for the case in which $D$ is the unit square, $\Delta_\square(6)=\tfrac18$.